Steven James: Career

 Steven James is a nationally bestselling author whose award-winning novels continue to gain wide critical acclaim and a growing fan base.
 Best known for his psychological thrillers, he has received dozens of honors and awards for his books, including four Christy Awards.
 His novel Every Wicked Man won the 2018 International Book Award for best Mystery/Suspense.

-Suspense Magazine, who named Steven's book The Bishop their Book of the Year, says that he “sets the new standard in suspense writing.”
+Suspense Magazine, who named James's book The Bishop their Book of the Year, says that he “sets the new standard in suspense writing.”
 Publishers Weekly calls him a “master storyteller at the peak of his game” and RT Book Reviews promises that “the nail-biting suspense will rivet you.”

-Equipped with a unique master's degree in Storytelling, Steven has taught writing and storytelling on four continents over the past two decades, speaking more than two thousand times at events spanning the globe.
+Equipped with a unique master's degree in Storytelling, James has taught writing and storytelling on four continents over the past two decades, speaking more than two thousand times at events spanning the globe.

-Steven's groundbreaking book on the craft of fiction, Story Trumps Structure: How to Write Unforgettable Fiction by Breaking the Rules, won a 2015 Storytelling World Award and was recognized as one of the year's best resources for storytellers; his latest book on writing, Troubleshooting Your Novel, also won a Storytelling World Award.
+James's groundbreaking book on the craft of fiction, Story Trumps Structure: How to Write Unforgettable Fiction by Breaking the Rules, won a 2015 Storytelling World Award and was recognized as one of the year's best resources for storytellers; his latest book on writing, Troubleshooting Your Novel, also won a Storytelling World Award.
 Both books were published by Writer's Digest Books.

-Widely recognized for his storycrafting expertise, Steven has served for a number of years as a Master CraftFest instructor at ThrillerFest, North America's premier training event for suspense writers hosted by International Thriller Writers.
-Steven also regularly teaches Novel Writing Intensive retreats across the country with renowned international bestselling author Robert Dugoni.
+Widely recognized for his storycrafting expertise, James has served for a number of years as a Master CraftFest instructor at ThrillerFest, North America's premier training event for suspense writers hosted by International Thriller Writers.
+He also regularly teaches Novel Writing Intensive retreats across the country with renowned international bestselling author Robert Dugoni.

-Steven's short fiction has appeared in numerous publications including The New York Times.
+James's short fiction has appeared in numerous publications including The New York Times.